storesafe/cordova-sqlite-evcore-extbuild-free/README.md

 - `Library`: `Library` subdirectory - backed up by iCloud, *NOT* visible to iTunes
 - `Documents`: `Documents` subdirectory - visible to iTunes and backed up by iCloud

-To specify a external or another custom Android database location, with help from cordova-plugin-file:
+To specify a external or another custom Android database location (with help from cordova-plugin-file):

 ```js
 window.resolveLocalFileSystemURL(cordova.file.externalDataDirectory, function(externalDataDirectoryEntry) {